-The number of confirmed Covid-19 cases in Portugal is relatively low, and nearly 7 out of 10 patients have now recovered.
-The most cases are in the densely-populated suburbs around the capital (Amadora, Loures and Odivelas), where there have been outbreaks.
+The number of confirmed COVID-19 cases in Portugal is relatively low, and 3 out of 5 patients have now recovered.
+Most cases are in the densely-populated suburbs around Porto and the capital, where there have been outbreaks.
 No part of Lisbon itself has had an outbreak.
 Portugal maintains one of the lowest pandemic mortality rates in Europe , despite having the continent’s third-highest population of 80+-year-olds.
 Self-discipline of the Portuguese population has been credited for that, after news of the high numbers of cases and deaths in the neighboring countries.

 Travel Restrictions in Portugal

 Portugal closed its borders early in March, and, on the 18th of the month, all European Union countries closed their borders to non-EU nationals.
 Commercial flights to most countries were suspended.
 The mandatory lockdown was lifted on May 4th, and small businesses reopened.
 Restaurants and museums reopened on May 18, and shopping malls, gyms, and theaters on June 1st.
-Beaches have also reopened but with a mandatory distance between sunbathers.
-Masks are currently required in public transportation, supermarkets, barber shops and beauty salons, and in small spaces.
+Beaches also reopened but with a mandatory distance between sunbathers.
+Masks are currently required in public transportation, as well as outside on the streets, and in public indoor spaces, such as shopping malls, supermarkets, barber shops and beauty salons.

 Is it Safe to Travel to Lisbon, Portugal?